Seven decades of exploring planetary interiors with rotating convection experiments: Central force field: Outer space and elsewhere

-The set-up itself is a spherical shell rotating at up to \SI{3}{rad/s}, but only its northern hemisphere was used in the experiment, as depicted in figure~\ref{fig:space}, The inner shell was made of polished nickel of radius $R_i = \SI{2.402}{cm}$ This ensured the absence of conductive electric currents that may lead to other and undesired fluid instabilities, as the associated period was short compared to the charges' relaxation time of the working fluid.
-The southern hemisphere was filled with Teflon to avoid the effect of non-radial electric fields occurring in vicinity of the inner sphere's mechanical support.
+The set-up itself is a spherical shell rotating at up to \SI{3}{rad/s}, but only its northern hemisphere was used in the experiment, as depicted in figure~\ref{fig:space}.
+The inner shell was made of polished nickel of radius $R_i = \SI{2.402}{cm}$ and the outer northern hemispherical shell of radius $R_o = \SI{3.300}{cm}$ was a $\SI{1}{cm}$ thick transparent sapphire dome, with electrically conducting coating on the inner side acting as an electrode.
+An AC voltage $V_{\mathrm{rms}} = \SI{10}{kV}\pm 0.5\%$ at $\SI{300}{Hz}$ was applied across the gap.
+This ensured the absence of conductive electric currents that may lead to other and undesired fluid instabilities, as the associated period was short compared to the charges' relaxation time of the working fluid.
+The southern hemisphere was filled with Teflon to avoid the effect of non-radial electric fields occurring in the vicinity of the inner sphere's mechanical support.
 The working fluid was a dielectric silicone oil Dow Corning with $Pr = 8.4$.
 The inner sphere was heated and the outer sphere was cooled with a computer-regulated temperature gradient of up to $\SI{20}{K}\pm\SI{0.1}{K}$.
-Individual heater elements also allowed to study differential, latitudinally varying, heating, and several experiments were run with a hotter north pole (a cooler pole would have obscured visualisations).
+Individual heater elements also allowed to study differential, latitudinally varying heating, and several experiments were run with a hotter north pole (a cooler pole would have obscured visualisations).
+During the second flight, problems with the temperature regulation led to a temperature drift of about 10\% to 20\% and overheating occurred This limited the data interpretability, especially for the planned different latitudinal heating scenarios.
 As optical techniques shadowgraph and back-focus Schlieren visualisations were used, which give information about the temperature structures.
 Successive images from the fixed camera only allowed flow reconstruction in weakly time-dependent flows but not for more chaotic and turbulent flows.
-During the second flight, an additional video camera was installed, but it failed at the 19th run.
+During the second flight, an additional video camera was installed, but it failed at the 19\textsuperscript{th} run.
 Originally, it was also planned to use spiropyrane, a photochromic dye that is activated by UV light, as a flow tracer for velocity measurements during the Spacelab 3 mission.
 However, the dye degraded over the time of 1.5 years when it was not accessible during integration into the space module, thus, not permitting the extraction of accurate velocity data.